varsha-ramamurthy/Plotly_HW/README.md

 ## Belly Button Biodiversity

-- Using the dataset from rubdunnlab, an interactive dashboard was built to display the results of data showing different microbes in sample navels
+- Using the dataset from robdunnlab, an interactive dashboard was built to display the results of data showing different microbes in sample navels

 - Using Plotly, both pie and scatter plots were made to display the amount of presence of top 10 microbes in the navel